You can get almost anything delivered in the Fresno area now.

 The products range from things a customer would need in a emergency – like a new car battery from AutoZone or Nyquil from Walgreens – to everyday items like toilet paper.

-Restaurants also participate in the service, including plenty of chains like Taco Bell, Jamba Juice and Famous Dave's.
-So far, only a few locally owned restaurants participate in Postmates, including Curry Pizza Co. and Mike's Grill.
+Restaurants also participate in the service, including plenty of chains like Taco Bell, Jamba Juice and Famous Dave’s, and also a few locally owned restaurants, including Curry Pizza Co. and Mike’s Grill, but more are joining.

 Other restaurant delivery services in Fresno like Grubhub, Uber Eats and DoorDash have far more local restaurants to choose from, though Postmates could add more restaurants as it gets more established.